 Diabetes mellitus, also known as diabetes, is a metabolic disease that causes high blood sugar levels.
-Diabetes develops when our body is unable to absorb sugar (glucose) and use it for energy.
+Diabetes develops when our body cannot absorb sugar (glucose) and use it for energy.
 This causes an accumulation of extra sugar in our bloodstream.
 Diabetes comes in many forms, each with its own set of causes, but they all share the problem of having too much glucose in your bloodstream.
 Medication and/or insulin are used as treatments.
 A healthy lifestyle can help prevent some types of diabetes.
+You may visit primary care physician Sugar Land, Lifetime Primary Care to make an appointment with Dr. Misbah Kalair, MD is a Family Medicine Specialist in 16645 W Airport Blvd, Sugar Land, TX- 77498.

 Symptoms